-Carolina Ocean Odyssey is a co-ed residential summer camp for kids ages 10-12.
+Carolina Ocean Odyssey is a co-ed residential summer camp for kids in 5th to 8th grade.
 The primary focus of this high quality low enrollment program is to introduce campers to a variety of ocean activities while gaining independence and an appreciation for protecting and enjoying our earth’s oceans.

 Campers receive expert instruction and care from our highly trained team.
 Prior to camp, our staff participate in a week of training, which includes life-guarding, marine science, surf coaching, ocean ecology, childhood development and behavior management.
 We are dedicated to being partners in parenting with all of our families.

 Download our Kids Summer Camp catalog HERE

 - Extensive daily boogie board and water sport instruction

 - Stay at our ocean view facility in air conditioned rooms

 - Two Surf Sessions with a 2:1 student to instructor ratio